 In the case of shares held in account (with or without attribution of fractions of shares), any outstanding balance remaining after redemption will be reimbursed to the shareholder, unless the amount is less than EUR 15 or its currency equivalent, as the case may be.
-Amounts thus not reimbursed will be deemed belonging to the relevant sub-fund.
+Amounts thus not reimbursed will revert to the relevant sub-fund.